dane-dalton/eCalculator/README.md

 Check out the project here: https://dane-dalton.github.io/eCalculator/

 ## Challenges along the way
+-Managing my global current and previous variables are at a given stage of calculation could be handled better in the future.
+I ended up doing a lot of scrolling up and down to double check them and that can be managed better

+-Writing cleaner code for readability.
+I feel as though I have made a lot of improvements, but there is always room for more.
+Making a calculator class with calculating methods called by button presses would have resulted in easier to read code

 ## Personal notes
 -Figure out text scaling and the app should scale to mobile